 1. Best Overall Airline for Families – JetBlue

 The best overall airline for kids and families, JetBlue is known for having the most legroom in coach of any U.S. airline, and that can make a big difference if you’re flying with a lap child.
 With an average seat pitch of 32 to 34 inches, JetBlue’s spacious seating means your family will have ample room to spread out and get comfortable during the flight.

 CHEAP TRAVEL: How to Save on Flights, Hotels, and Meals

 Another reason why JetBlue ranks among the best airlines for families is its free inflight Wi-Fi and personal TVs at every seat that help everyone in the family stay entertained throughout the journey.
-Choose from live DirecTV, movies, or SiriusXM radio, with kid-friendly programming such as Nickelodeon, Cartoon Network, and Animal Planet at your fingertips.
+Choose from live DirecTV, movies, or SiriusXM radio, with included kid-friendly programming such as Nickelodeon, Cartoon Network, and Animal Planet.
+(Just remember to bring headphones that fit the little ones.)
 JetBlue is also generous with its snacks by providing an unlimited snack basket in the galleys after service is completed.

 At JFK airport in New York, JetBlue’s Terminal 5 is set up with families in mind.
 There’s a pirate-themed playground near Gate 12 and an aviation-themed interactive play area near Gate 26.

 Another huge perk for flying families is that JetBlue’s frequent flyer program, TrueBlue, allows you to pool points with up to six other people.
 This means your family can combine points to redeem for a free flight.
 If parents and grandparents are all pooling points, for example, you can quickly earn free flights for the kids to visit the grandparents (or vice versa) on a skip-gen or multigenerational family vacation.